UX and UI Design

 UX designers make the most changes to the layout, structure, and functionality of the product at the wireframe stage.
 Because designers draw wireframes by hand, the time investment and development costs are minimal.
 At the end of the wireframe phrase, some companies send the wireframes to developers to code the core structure of the app, while others move on to the prototype or mockup.

 The prototype is an interactive representation of how the product will operate.
 The prototype is a functional version of the concept without code or final UI design, letting the UX designer test out ideas quickly without expensive development costs.
 It can demonstrate paths between pages or screens and animations within the design.
 UX designers may present the prototype design to a client and do user testing with it.
 Many of the UI decisions happen after the prototyping phase.
-Prototypes can be built with apps such as Sketch, Photoshop, Adobe XD, and InVision (to name just a few).
+Prototypes can be built with apps such as Figma, Adobe XD, and Sketch

 A mockup is a high-fidelity, static representation of the product.
 The mockup stage is where designers choose the colors, typography, etc. The mockup takes time to develop, so UX designers typically don’t get to this stage until they are sure about the features and flow of the app or website.
-The mockup is usually created with apps such as Sketch, Photoshop, and Adobe XD.
+The mockup is usually created with apps such as Figma, Adobe XD, and Sketch.

 3. Usability Testing